0xDarioSanchez/ETHG25/README.md

 yarn chain
 ```

 This command starts a local Ethereum network using Foundry.
-The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `packages/foundry/foundry.toml`.

 3. On a second terminal, deploy the test contract: